AbdulrahmanS254/AbdulrahmanS254/README.md

 <h1 align="center">Hi 👋, I'm Abdulrahman Shawky</h1>
+<h4 align="left">I'm a front-end developer focused on building responsive, accessible, and user-friendly web applications.
+My current skill set includes JavaScript, Bootstrap, Sass, and Webpack, and I'm actively deepening my knowledge of JavaScript fundamentals, with the goal of moving into React and modern front-end frameworks.</h3>
-<h4 align="left">I'm a front-end developer with a strong grasp of HTML5, CSS3, and JavaScript and expertise in tools like Bootstrap, Sass, and Webpack.
-I’m passionate about creating responsive, accessible websites that offer seamless user experiences, supporting both LTR and RTL layouts for global reach.</h3>
+<h4 align="left">I enjoy turning designs and ideas into clean, efficient, and maintainable code, while ensuring seamless experiences across devices and supporting both LTR and RTL layouts for diverse audiences.

-<h4 align="left">I enjoy turning designs into fully functional websites, ensuring the code is clean, efficient, and maintainable.
-I’m always learning and exploring new technologies, currently deepening my knowledge of React.js to enhance my front-end development skills.</h3>
+I'm passionate about continuous learning and improving as a developer — whether it’s refining performance, enhancing accessibility, or exploring better ways to structure and scale front-end projects.</h3>

 - 📫 How to reach me **abdulrahman.shawkym@gmail.com**